janmisek/workerio/README.md

        });
 });
 ```
-In example above we have web worker in `worker.js` with workerio `Server` which publishes interface of object `shoutService` to workerio `Client` ran in browser thread.
-Client did create for us proxy object with same interface as the worker's shoutService.
+In example above we have web worker in `worker.js` with workerio `Server` which publishes interface of object
+`shoutService` to workerio `Client` ran in browser thread.
+Client did create for us proxy object with same interface
+as the worker's shoutService.
 So we can call any method of the worker object from window.

-Because interprocess communication between main browser thread and worker utilizes asynchronous `postMessage` mechanism all executions on client interface returns promises compliant with Promise/A+.
+Because interprocess communication between main browser thread and worker utilizes asynchronous `postMessage`
+mechanism all executions on client interface returns promises compliant with Promise/A+.

 ## API

 **Server**

 Should be created in worker around the worker's port.
 Port is usually `self`.
 Server should publish its interface to client by `publishInterface` method.
 Server must be named.
 The `iface` name is used to pair communication between server and client.
 More servers and thus more interfaces could be run around single port.
 Server can provide up to single interface.

 **Client**

 Should be created in browser's main thread around the port.
-Client retrieves interface definition from server and builds interface class for you.
+Client retrieves interface definition from server
+and builds interface class for you.
 You can then extend the interface class to override or implement new methods.
 The `iface` name must be same as the server one.
 Server can provide up to single interface.

+extend client interface:
 ```js

 client.getInterface().then(function (ShoutService) {